Fangcheng-Wang/crystmatch/crystmatch-docs/docs/index.md

 $ crystmatch --analysis CSM_LIST(foo).npz --export 7 10
 ```

-Two folders will be created in the current directory, each containing a pair of [POSCAR](https://www.vasp.at/wiki/index.php/POSCAR) files representing the CSM as:
+Two folders will be created in the `foo` directory, each containing a pair of [POSCAR](https://www.vasp.at/wiki/index.php/POSCAR) files representing the CSM as:

 ```
-./
+foo/
 ├── CSM_7(m3s0.15d0.83)/
 │   ├── POSCAR_I
 │   └── POSCAR_F